This post was originally published on October 19, 2017.

 - 1/8 teaspoon red pepper flakes

-- To quick soak the black eyed peas, boil them in water for 2 minutes in a medium sized pot.
-Remove the pot from the heat and let the peas soak for 1 hour.
-Drain the peas, then rinse.
+- Sort and rinse first.
+To quick soak the black eyed peas.
+Boil them for 2 minutes, then remove from the heat and let the peas soak for 1 hour.
+Drain and rinse the peas.

 - Take out the ham bone.
-Let it cool and chop off the meat.
+Let it cool and chop off the meat, reserving it for later.

 - Cook the peas for another 30 minutes, adding a little filtered water or chicken stock if they get too thick.